Skip to main content

 50GB

-1. For convenient file transfers between nodes, it is recommended to set up SSH key-based passwordless authentication from backend-1 to all other nodes, though manual file transfer methods can also be used.
-For details, refer to the Red Hat Documentation Using secure communications between two systems with OpenSSH.
+1. For convenient file transfers between nodes, it is recommended to set up SSH key-based password-less authentication from backend-1 to all other nodes, though manual file transfer methods can also be used.
 Certificates and configuration files will be generated on backend-1 and copied to other nodes.
 Use consistent file names and directory structures when copying files between machines.

 2. Familiarity with the basic 3-node (two backends, one frontend) On-Prem installation guide is recommended.
 The section Adding a new Frontend to an existing cluster assumes you have a running 3-node cluster.